Sunshine and Vitamin D

 1 to 2 minutes of sunshine

-Our bodies were designed to get Vitamin D from sunshine.
+Getting Enough Vitamin D from SunshineOur bodies were designed to get Vitamin D from sunshine.

-As direct sunlight reaches the skin Vitamin D is created (similar to plant photosynthesis) almost instantly and in large quantity.
-Just 1/2 hour of daily mid-day sunshine in Florida or other tropical latitudes will get a person all the Vitamin D his or her body needs.
+Just 1/2 hour of daily, mid-day, full-body sunshine in Florida or other tropical latitudes will get a person all the Vitamin D his or her body needs.
 The problem is that many of us don’t get that much mid day sunshine on our skin in a month, let alone each day.

 Factors that interfere with the human body’s ability to make Vitamin D include:

-- The further we are from the equator, the more difficult it is to get enough Vitamin D from the sun.
-At the equator, full body exposure to sunlight produces 1,000 to 20,000 units of Vitamin D per hour (depending on skin complexion - fair skin produces the most Vitamin D).
+1. The further we are from the equator, the more difficult it is to get enough Vitamin D from the sun.
+At the equator, full body exposure to sunlight produces up to 20,000 units of Vitamin D per hour (depending on skin complexion - fair skin produces the most Vitamin D).
 If, however, one is more than 30 degrees north or south of the equator it can take from two to ten times longer to get Vitamin D from sunshine.

 Our educational system needs to teach the critical role of Vitamin D in human health.